pypa/pipfile/README.rst

 **Warning**: this project is under active development.

-A ``Pipfile`` is a new (and much better!) way to declare dependencies for your Python applications.
+A ``Pipfile`` is a new (and much better!) way to declare dependencies for your Python environment, e.g. deployment of a web application.
 It will be a full replacement for the well-pervasive `requirements.txt` files, currently installable with ``$ pip install -r``.

 The Concept
 -----------